century-arcade/xd/README.md

 ### Notes (Section 4)

-The free-formatted final section can contain any amount of notes.
+The free-format final section can contain any amount of notes.